Management and Control

 - If this player is sent off for an infraction involving a player from the opposing team, the ejected player may bring the opposing player to their disciplinary meeting, if such player is willing to attend.

-- Players will be suspended for one (1) game after the first three yellow cards and one (1) game after the fifth yellow card during regular season.
+- Players will be suspended for one (1) game after the first Five yellow cards and one (1) game after the eighth yellow card during regular season.
 Further yellow cards may result in disciplinary action.
 A player will be suspended for one (1) game after the second yellow card in the playoffs.

-- Players or Team Officials reported for violent misconduct or for assault on players, referees or game officials, shall stand suspended from all soccer activities until their case has been dealt with by this Association and/or an appropriate affiliated authority, if any.
+- Players or Team Officials reported for violent misconduct or for assault [verbal and/or physical] on staff, players, referees or game officials, shall stand suspended from all soccer activities until their case has been dealt with by the Association and/or an appropriate affiliated authority, if any.

-- Team accumulation of fifteen (15) or more yellow cards shall incur fines determined by the Association Directors.
+- Team accumulation of Twenty (20) or more yellow cards shall incur fines determined by the Association Directors.
 Further accumulation will result in additional fines.

-- These suspension guidelines will apply to all Association sanctioned games.
+- These suspension guidelines will apply to all Association sanctioned games and/or events.

-- In ice breaker, tournament, and exhibition games, red cards will count but yellow cards will not count.
+- In ice breaker, tournament, and exhibition games, red cards will count and be carried to regular season play, yellow cards will not count.

 - At the end of the regular season schedule, all personal and team yellow cards will be reset to zero, except where a player and/or team has accumulated a suspension or fine.
 That player and/or team must complete their suspension and pay all fines.